 The toolkit includes…

-Alongside this toolkit are 6 exciting brand-new livestreamed workshops for 2019.
-Led by internationally recognised playwrights these six session are completely free to access and will augment a growing archive of workshops created for the Bruntwood Prize.
-This year’s sessions include…
+Alongside this toolkit we created six brand-new livestreamed workshops for 2019.
+Led by internationally recognised playwrights these sessions are completely free to access and will augment a growing archive of workshops created for the Bruntwood Prize.
+2019’s sessions include…

 Still not sure where to start?
 Every writer and every play are different, so there can be no set rules for writing a play.
 However, we have put together a few tips that may help new writers to get started…

 - Use stimuli such as music, photographs, a newspaper article, an object etc…to help you come up with the idea for a character or story.

 - Start off by trying to write a stream of consciousness.
 With paper and pen (or computer) give yourself 15 minutes, and just write anything that comes into your head.
 Try not to censor or stop certain thoughts, just give your mind and pen freedom to wander.
 You may surprise yourself as to what you come up with.
 Some, or most of it, may not be of any use to you, however, you may find that you stumble across an idea, or a little nugget of inspiration that you could develop.
 This may be a good exercise to do each time you start writing, or even when you hit a brick wall and don’t know where you should go next.

 - Listen to the way that people speak.
 Eaves-drop on conversations and note the differences in their voices and the way they speak e.g. accents; repetition; interruption; pauses; volume; vocabulary; what they say; what they don’t say; length of speeches etc… These ‘things’ are the tools that a playwright uses to create individual voices for their characters.
 It’s important that each character you create has a distinct voice.